Care for Your Pets

 RCP – Rhinotracheitis-Calicivirus-Panleukopenia

 All kittens need a series of vaccinations to help against potentially deadly diseases.
 The RCP vaccine protects against the 3 most common diseases that your kitten may come in contact with.
-We recommend vaccinations every 3-4 weeks until your kitten is 16 weeks of age.
+We recommend vaccinations every 2-4 weeks until your kitten is 16 weeks of age.
 It is very important for your kitten to receive their complete series of vaccinations to ensure their protection.
-Tri-annual boosters are required to provide continual protection against these diseases.

 Rabies

 Rabies is required by law in the state of Minnesota, because rabies is a deadly disease that is capable of being transmitted to humans by bite wounds.
 All cats, even indoor cats, are required to be vaccinated for rabies.
-The first vaccine is usually given as early as 12 weeks.
-This vaccination is given two consecutive years and then every 3 years.
+Even if your cat is indoors, it should be protected against this virus as sometimes a bat can come into the house that can be infected (which the cat may find) or sometimes a cat escapes the house.
+The first vaccine is usually given as early at 12 weeks.

 Feline Leukemia

 We strongly recommend that cats who go outside, or have contact with cats that do go outside, be kept vaccinated against feline leukemia.
-All cats should be tested at least once to determine if they are carrying either Feline Leukemia (FeLV) or kitty AIDS (FIV).
-Both of these diseases are fatal if your cat contracts them.
-Both diseases occur in our area and are transmitted from infected cats through cat fights, bites, bodily fluids, and from mom to kittens.
+All cats should be tested at least once to determine if they are carrying either Feline Leukemia (FeLV) or feline immunodeficiency virus (FIV).
+Both of these diseases can be fatal if your cat contracts them.
+Both diseases occur in our area and are transmitted from infected cats through saliva or cat fights, bites, bodily fluids, and from mom to kittens.
 The FeLV vaccine is given in two boosters the first year and then once annually after that.
 There is no vaccine for FIV.

 Parasites

 Internal parasites that commonly occur in kittens include roundworms, tapeworms and coccidia.
-Other parasites are possible but not seen as commonly.
 All are easily treatable.
-Since it is possible for people (mainly children) to contract parasites from animals, we strongly recommend fecal examinations for all kittens.
+Since it is possible for people (mainly children) to contract parasites from animals, we strongly recommend fecal examinations for all cats and kittens.

 Spay/Neuter